-What this means -Herma Heart Center has a higher survival rate for newborns undergoing heart surgery than the national average.
+What this means -Herma Heart Center at Children's Hospital of Wisconsin has a higher survival rate for newborns undergoing heart surgery compared with the Society of Thoracic Surgeons.

 What we're doing to provide the best care:

-- We have the only cardiothoracic surgeons in the state of Wisconsin with American Board of Thoracic Surgery Certificates in Congenital Heart Surgery.
+- Our cardiothoracic surgeons have American Board of Thoracic Surgery Certificates in Congenital Heart Surgery.

-- Through the Fetal Concerns Center of Wisconsin, we can diagnose many birth defects and other health concerns in unborn babies and offer counseling and coordinated medical care for mother and baby.
-This allows families and staff time to anticipate needs and plan care, which improves the care provided at birth.
+- The Fetal Concerns Center of Wisconsin can diagnose many birth defects and other health concerns in unborn babies.
+This program also offers counseling and coordinates needed medical care for mother and baby.

 - Be an advocate for your child.
 Participate in daily bedside clinical discussions, and provide any information about your child that may be helpful to staff.

 - Follow medical instructions fully and carefully before and after surgery.

 - Ask questions if you don't understand the plan of care or if you are not sure how to care for your child at home.